Reorder Point Formula to Maximize Sales

 See the process in this handy demo:

-There you have it — your reorder point is set in a few seconds.
+And there you have it — your reorder point is set in a few seconds.

 Try Katana for free and see for yourself.